mwada/blablablabla/README.md

 Property and Province could be persisted in a relational database like MySQL.
 Territory could be persisted in a fast data structure storage like Redis.

-Redis also has a helpful geospatial structure (Geo) that could improve the territory persistence, with the caveat that it works with radius queries instead of box area.
+Redis also has a helpful geospatial structure (Geo) that could be used to improve the territory persistence, with the caveat that it works with radius queries instead of box area.